 The Joint Gas Line distinguishes operating revenues and expense from non-operating items.
 Operating revenues and expenses generally result from providing services in connections with the Joint Gas Line's principal ongoing operations.
 Their principal operating revenues are charges to customers for service.
 Customers are billed monthly for the service received during the month.
 Operating expenses include the cost of services and administrative expenses.
 All revenues not meeting this definition are reported as non-operating revenues and expenses.

-For the year ended June 30, 2008, charges for these services were as follows:
+The charges for these services are as follows: